kjolley/BIGSdb_documentation/dbase_setup.rst

   * Force the use of a specific set when accessing database via this XML
     configuration: Value is the name of the set.

+* submissions

+  * Enable automated submission system: either 'yes' or 'no', default 'no' (version 1.11+).
+  * The curate_script and query_script paths should also be set, either in the bigsdb.conf file (for site-wide configuration) or within the system attribute of config.xml.

 * webroot